 - An individual bringing a JR. These costs first would relate to making an application for leave to bring the JR (Legal Aid is currently available for this); and second, if leave is granted, would relate to preparing and presenting the application in the JR Court within the High Court.
 (Legal Aid is currently available for this.) - An intervenor, i.e, a third-party to a JR application, with an interest in the proceedings, e.g. a relative of a patient.
 Like an individual (above), these costs first would relate to participating in the JR. (Legal Aid is currently available for this).
 Second, if leave is granted, such costs would relate to preparing and presenting the intervenor's submissions in the JR Court within the High Court.
-(Legal Aid is currently available for this.) - A public body bringing a JR. These costs would relate to legal representation to prepare and to present a claim in the application for leave hearing.
-And for legal representation if leave is granted. - A public body defending a JR. These costs would relate to legal representation to prepare and to defend the claim in the application for leave hearing.
-And for legal representation if leave is granted. - The JR Court within the High Court.
+(Legal Aid is currently available for this.) - A public body bringing a JR. These costs would relate to legal representation to prepare and to present a claim in the application for leave hearing, and if leave granted thereafter. - A public body defending a JR. These costs would relate to legal representation to prepare and to defend the claim in the application for leave hearing, and if leave granted thereafter. - The JR Court within the High Court.
 These costs would relate to processing and hearing the application for leave, and thereafter JR applications.